Conservation and Improvement of Adequate Working Environment

 Important management indicators regarding measures to promote the active participation of women (unit: %)

-Classification Objectives
+Classification Targets

 (FY2025)